frellus/crazy-ivan/README.md

 > :no_entry: WARNING: `Crazy Ivan` does **NOT** want you to run it in Kubernetes, at least not if you want to use it to also check Kubernetes.
 Run it in a VM or possibly in the future as a Lambda Function on demand.

+> :no_entry: WARNING: `Crazy Ivan` is not yet ready for consumption, it is just being built in public.
+Please look for a dot release to signify it's ready to test and use.

 ## Credits and License

 Developed by Greg Gallagher (frellus), Copyright 2023

-> Note: I credit my former collegue Joel, who originally came up with the name "Marvin", for the first check framework tool.
+> :information_source: Note: I credit one of my former collegues, Joel, who originally came up with the name "Marvin", for the first check framework tool.
 I then moved into a different job (the one with Ivan, the story above) and conceptually developed the same solution from scratch when we were given the task of running pro-active infrastructure tests.
 At some point I re-wrote it in Python, but became critical ifrastructure used to run thousands and thousands of checks globally.
 Still, I chose to name it `marvin` as a tribute to Joel, even it ended up being a *much* larger scope than the first one.

 `Crazy Ivan` is the first time I am creating a `marvin` for public consumption.
 Other than the overall generic concept, this is a completely original work and fresh approach, as I think the problem is wide ranging, generic and timeless.
 None of the enterprise monitoring systems we used *in the day* survived to be still in use, and the cloud and SaaS monitoring solutions didn't exist at that time either -- but I hear some whispers that `marvin` is still in use at that place I left 10 years ago.